 This section is intended only to provide a very brief overview of the BilVideo system architecture.
-Further information and details can be found in our earlier publication [9].
+Further information and details can be found in our earlier paper [9].

-3.1 Overall System Architecture
+3.1 Overall system architecture

 Figure 1 illustrates the system architecture of BilVideo.
-In the heart of the system lies the query processor, which is responsible for processing and responding to user queries in a multi-user environment.
-The query processor communicates with a knowledge-base and an object-relational database.
-The knowledge-base stores fact-based meta data used for spatio-temporal queries, whereas semantic and histogram-based (color, shape, and texture) meta data is stored in the feature database maintained by the object-relational database.
+In the heart of the system lies the query processor, which is responsible for processing and responding to user queries in a multiuser environment.
+The query processor communicates with a knowledge base and an object-relational database.
+The knowledge base stores fact-based metadata used for spatiotemporal queries, whereas semantic and histogram-based (color, shape, and texture) metadata are stored in the feature database maintained by the object-relational database.
 Raw video data and video data features are stored separately.
-Semantic meta data stored in the feature database is generated and updated by a Video-Annotator tool, and the facts-base is populated by a Fact-Extractor tool, both developed as Java applications [3,8].
-The Fact-Extractor tool also extracts the color and shape histograms of objects of interest in video keyframes to be stored in the feature database [37].
+Semantic metadata stored in the feature database is generated and updated by a video-annotator tool, and the fact base is populated by a fact-extractor tool also extracts the color and shape histograms of objects of interest in video keyframes to be stored in the feature database [37].